z0on/AFS-analysis-with-moments/README.md

 ```
 Execute all commands in `b100`.
-Finally, we do "bagging" (averaging of 5 boostrap replicates within each of the 100 series):
+Finally, we do "bagging" (averaging of 5 bootstrap replicates within each of the 100 series):

 ```bash
 SFSIZE="21 21" # 2N+1 for each population.
 In this case we assume that we have sampled 10 diploid individuals from each `p1` and `p2`.